StroboBrain/MathSidequest/README.md

-# Math Sidequest Buddy
+# Math Side Quest Buddy

-### Website to help with some Math side quests
+### Simple Website to help with some Math side quests

 ### Contribute
-If you want to help, you can help
+If you want to help, you can help.

+### ToDo
+- Improve styles.css
+- Primefactors 2-100
+- Create interative trainers